pgodd/Kexapod/README.md

 You will need to add the included script files to a "script" directory under the ships directory in Kerbal Space Program game directory.
 Load the rover G14 craft and run "Smoothwalk7" to load the program in KOS
+# Note
+# This was developed on an old Mac laptop.
+Due to this, there is a chance the script may run too fast on a more powerful computer.
+To fix this, you will need to adjust settings for IPU in several places.
+Search the code for lines reading:
+# set config:ipu to XXXX.